 The sanctions imposed on the Respondent may be appealed on grounds that the severity of the sanction imposed is incommensurate to the gravity of the Sexual Misconduct for which the Respondent was found responsible.
+A claimant may appeal the severity of the sanctions as not appropriate, but they are not entitled to specify sanctions.
+Respondents may also appeal severity of sanctions.

-Appeals must be made in writing to the Chief Financial Officer of the College, unless the Respondent is a member of the faculty or the Executive Staff, in which case appeals must be made in writing to the Chair of the Board of Trustees, who will refer the matter to the Executive Committee.
+Appeals must be made in writing to the Executive Vice President of Finance of the College, unless the Respondent is a member of the faculty or the Executive Staff, in which case appeals must be made in writing to the Chair of the Board of Trustees, who will refer the matter to the Executive Committee.
 The Assigned Title IX Coordinator will promptly inform the other party (i.e., the Complainant or the Respondent) of the filing of the appeal.

-The Chief Financial Officer or Executive Committee will make a determination (a) that the decision of the Panel should stand; or (b) that the decision of the Panel should be overturned.
-In the event that the Chief Financial Officer or Executive Committee determines that the decision of the Panel should be overturned the Chief Financial Officer or Executive Committee will specify (after consultation with the Assigned Title IX Coordinator and other College administrators, as necessary) the final sanctions to be imposed on the Respondent.
-The Chief Financial Officer or Executive Committee will notify the Complainant and the Respondent concurrently of the decision.
+The Executive Vice President of Finance or Executive Committee will make a determination (a) that the decision of the Panel should stand; or (b) that the decision of the Panel should be overturned.
+In the event that the Executive Vice President of Finance or Executive Committee determines that the decision of the Panel should be overturned the Executive Vice President of Finance or Executive Committee will specify (after consultation with the Assigned Title IX Coordinator and other College administrators, as necessary) the final sanctions to be imposed on the Respondent.
+The Executive Vice President of Finance or Executive Committee will notify the Complainant and the Respondent concurrently of the decision.